Outlet-Level Remote Power Management and Remote Power Measurement

 Answer: No. However, there are several manufacturers that provide simultaneous reboot of redundant power supplies, grouped across separate circuits.

 Question: What security features do remote reboot power devices offer?

 Answer: Remote reboot power devices have many security features.
 Basic features include user name and password authentication and communication via SSL or using SSH.
 Additionally, the use of LDAP, Active Directory, RADIUS or TACACS+ can be added to provide integration with existing authentication schema.

 42U has mastered remote power management.
 We make objective product recommendations based on a holistic analysis of your current environment and future requirements.
 Contact a product specialist today at 1-800-638-2638.

-What is the best Remote Power Management Solution for your data center?
+What is the best intelligent power solution for your needs?

-Our engineers can help you select the best remote reboot solution for you power management needs.
+Our engineers can help you select the best solution for your IT project.

 Click here or Call 1-800-638-2638 for a free initial project consultation.